ezpz-coders/Posture-Monitor/README.md

 <h3 align = "center"> Why it is a problem? </h3>

 <h4 align = "left">This is a common issue nowadays, most of the work is being done in front of computer screens, sitting for long hours with a bad posture may lead to serious health issues.
-Apart from that we indulge ourselves to much that we don't even realize our posture.</h4>
+Apart from that we indulge ourselves too much that we don't even realize our posture.</h4>

 <h3 align = "center"> Our Solution </h3>
 <h4 align = "left">We are developing a offline solution which will trigger a notification whenever our posture is bad for more than certain amount of time.
 So you can easily monitor your posture.
 You can choose "time" and "strictness" as per your needs</h4>